 The decrease in 2018 and the increase in 2019 are primarily related to the transition to the outsourcing of EMS billing that started in January 2019.
-Collections are anticipated to return to more typical levels in the second half of 2019.
+Collections returned to more typical levels in the second half of 2019.

 Investment Income